dmidz/tickschart/README.md

       npm install
       npm run dev

-You should be able to browse the provided local address such `http://localhost:5173/` and see the Chart in action.
+You should be able to browse the provided local address such `http://localhost:5173/` and watch the Chart ( vuejs version ) in action.

 The data comes from a unique file of real past 1000 BTC H4 ticks used in loop for the dev ( this is why you will see gap at joins ) but it is very easy to plug it to a real API.